The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario: Discussion

 \subsection{Relevance to other high-eccentricity migration models}

-Both the $N$-body simulations and the semi-analytic arguments indicate that it is highly unlikely for HJs to migrate inwards while retaining their moons in the binary-ZKL migration model.
+Both the $N$-body simulations and the semi-analytic arguments indicate that it is highly unlikely for HJs to migrate inwards while retaining their moons in the binary-ZLK migration model.
 Moreover, the moon can actually damp the excitation of the planetary eccentricity, preventing the tidal decay of the Jupiter.

-It is reasonable to ask to what extent our results hold in the other high-eccentricity migration scenarios, such as the coplanar model \citep{petro2015a}, the secular chaos model \citep{wuyanqin11,2017MNRAS.464..688H}, the ZKL model with a planetary perturber \citep[e.g.][]{naoz2011,ham17}, or the planet-planet scattering model \citep{rasio96,weid96,chat08}.
+It is reasonable to ask to what extent our results hold in the other high-eccentricity migration scenarios, such as the coplanar model \citep{petro2015a}, the secular chaos model \citep{wuyanqin11,2017MNRAS.464..688H}, the ZLK model with a planetary perturber \citep[e.g.][]{naoz2011,ham17}, or the planet-planet scattering model \citep{rasio96,weid96,chat08}.
 Assessing the survivability of moons in these scenarios would require detailed calculations, but it is possible to estimate the effect of the presence of the moon with simple analytic considerations.

-The picture outlined in Section~\ref{sec:an} is substantially unchanged when the ZKL oscillations are induced by a massive planetary perturber.
-In general, the shielding effect can be approximately estimated by comparing the quadrupole ZKL timescale $T_\mathrm{ZKL}$ of the inner and outer triple systems, constituted by the moon-planet-star system and the planet-star-perturber system, respectively.
-When inner ZKL timescale is much shorter than the outer one, $T_\mathrm{ZKL,inn} \ll T_\mathrm{ZKL,out}$, the ZKL oscillations of the outer orbit will be quenched, i.e. \citep{2015MNRAS.449.4221H}:
+The picture outlined in Section~\ref{sec:an} is largely unchanged when the ZLK oscillations are induced by a massive planetary perturber.
+In general, the shielding effect can be approximately estimated by comparing the quadrupole ZLK timescale $T_\mathrm{ZLK}$ of the inner and outer triple systems, constituted by the moon-planet-star system and the planet-star-perturber system, respectively.
+When inner ZLK timescale is much shorter than the outer one, $T_\mathrm{ZLK,inn} \ll T_\mathrm{ZLK,out}$, the ZLK oscillations of the outer orbit will be quenched, i.e. \citep{2015MNRAS.449.4221H}:

 where $m_\pert$ is the mass of the perturber, whether a companion star or a planet.
-The main difference with respect to a stellar perturber is that, to compensate for the smaller mass ($T_\mathrm{ZKL,out} \propto 1/m_\pert$), the perturbing planet needs to be very close to the orbit of the Jupiter, in order for the outer ZKL timescale to be shorter than the inner one.
+The main difference with respect to a stellar perturber is that, to compensate for the smaller mass ($T_\mathrm{ZLK,out} \propto 1/m_\pert$), the perturbing planet needs to be very close to the orbit of the Jupiter, in order for the outer ZLK timescale to be shorter than the inner one.